 Some Eastern Orthodox folk hold to a form of panentheism(or Neoplatonism).
 That seems to result in pantheism and other issues regarding ethics:

 The issue with the Eastern Orthodox view of eternal generation is that it fails to solve the issue it was invented to solve.
 It is supposed to distinguish between the person of the Godhead.
 The issue is that it only distinguishes the Father from the Son and Spirit.
 The underived from the derived.
 The unoriginate from the originate.
 The issue is that it leaves the Son indistinguishable from the Holy Spirit.
+This is because the Son/Spirit are distinguished by their relations to the Father by causal relations but they are not distinguished from one another by causal relations.
+So, this leaves the question of what makes the Son different than the Spirit?
+That question seems to remain untouched by a proponent of the original Nicene Creed.

 It also provides an exegetical issue for them.
 They argue that since the Son was sent by the Father that means the Son must have been eternally generated by the Son(John 3:34-35; 6:38;17:1-5;20:21,1 John 4:14).
 The issue is that the Father and the Son send the Holy Spirit(John 14-16).
 Why the double standard?